 - The monolith structure of the lakehouse can make it complex and fragile.
 At Euranova, we first want to decouple producers and consumers of data, and repatriate data warehouses as consumers of data, instead of merging them with data lakes.

 A data lakehouse is recommended when there is a need to use data for both analytics and machine learning and the company does not have an existing data management solution.
 This is a great way to support a lot of data use cases with a single data platform.

-While we are not a partner of Databricks, nor a lakehouse vendor, we have large expertise in Databricks software stack.
-Coupled with our expertise in data management, big data and data warehousing, we can design and implement a data lakehouse, or help you set yours.
+With our expertise in data management, big data and data warehousing, we can design and implement a data lakehouse, or help you set yours.

 Coming up: The Path to Data Centricity 4: Why a Data Hub

-This article is the first in a series of blog posts in which we highlight the differences between storing solutions to support your data-driven strategy.
+This article is the third in a series of blog posts in which we highlight the differences between storing solutions to support your data-driven strategy.
 In the next part, we will discuss data hubs.

 You can also read our white paper that walks you through the different solutions available and help you make a choice based on your business needs.